MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/control87-controlfp-control87-2.md

 // DENORMAL exception mask remains unchanged
 ```

-The possible values for the mask constant (*mask*) and new control values (*new*) are shown in the following Hexadecimal Values table.
+The possible values for the mask constant (*mask*) and new control values (*new*) are shown in the following Hexadecimal values table.
 Use the portable constants listed below (**_MCW_EM**, **_EM_INVALID**, and so forth) as arguments to these functions, rather than supplying the hexadecimal values explicitly.

 Intel x86-derived platforms support the DENORMAL input and output values in hardware.
 The x86 behavior is to preserve DENORMAL values.
-The ARM platform and the x64 platforms that have SSE2 support enable DENORMAL operands and results to be flushed, or forced to zero.
+The ARM and ARM64 platforms and the x64 platforms that have SSE2 support enable DENORMAL operands and results to be flushed, or forced to zero.
 The **_controlfp** and **_control87** functions provide a mask to change this behavior.
 The following example demonstrates the use of this mask.

 ```C
 _controlfp(_DN_SAVE, _MCW_DN);